-There was a time I believed the higher the strength of a whisky the better but I must be getting old because my views seem to be changing on that.
+There was a time I believed the higher the strength of a whisky, the better.
+I must be getting old because my views seem to be changing on that.
 The first edition of the Whiskymaker’s Reserve was bottled around 60% and I remember finding it rather spicy as a result.
-At “just” 52% however the Reserve No. 4 is much more approachable and the end result is altogether more charming, in my opinion.
-Sure the spirit character is mostly lost under all that wine but when it tastes this good, who really cares?
-There’s everything here you could want from a sherry-matured whisky: weight, depth, intensity…
+At “just” 52%, however, the Reserve No. 4 is much more approachable and the end result is altogether more charming, in my opinion.
+Sure, the spirit character is lost under all that wine but when it tastes this good, does it really matter?
+It has everything you could want from a sherry-matured whisky: weight, depth and intensity.

-On paper, £65 may seem a little high but in practice, after a few sips, I think the quality lives up to it.
-An excellent whisky that shows the Lakes’ team really finding their feet with what they’re doing.
+On paper, £65 may seem a little high but in practice, I think the quality lives up to it.
+An excellent whisky that shows the Lakes’ team really finding their feet.
 I’m beginning to wonder just how good this stuff can get in the years ahead.

 If the whisky reviewed in this article has caught your eye, you can buy it from Master of Malt here.